This post contains Amazon affiliate links. As an affiliate, I earn a commission on qualifying purchases.

 This year, he asked for more for Christmas.
 When I was helping with the holiday party in his classroom, I noticed that he went right to the Duplo legos during the free play time.
 Plus any time I ask him what he does during centers at school, he says that he plays with the duplos.

-So Santa got him a set of duplo Legos and I think it was his favorite gift.
-He plays with them over and over again.
+So Santa got him a set of duplo Legos.
+They must be his favorite gift because he has played with them over and over again.
 Instead of spending a few hours putting together a Lego set and then losing interest when it’s done, he creates something new every day.

 Last week I noticed that the instruction booklet that came in the duplo Lego box had a piece missing.
-It was the part that said the age range was 1 ½ +.
+The missing piece was the part that said the age range was 1 ½ +.

 I know the plus sign after the 1 ½ is open ended, but I wondered if my 5 year old read it differently.
 Did he think his brother would think he’s a baby for playing with them?